Design, Engineering & Excitement!

 A Word about Ego & Tunnel Vision

 They set out to design a “luxury-sport” car with the 2002 Bird, and didn’t realize, in their ego, that they failed at both luxury and sport.
-However, they did a design for a different car that isn’t bad, as we see, when it is repurposed.
+However, they did a design for a different car that isn’t bad, as we see, when it is re-purposed.
 But again, in their ego, they never thought to do that.
 Well, it’s not necessarily ego, but tunnel vision.
 They were fixated on a “sport luxury design,” and it didn’t work out that way.
 Or, they considered their instincts flawless, and were wrong.
-Strangely, it looks like there was already the influence of “old Falcon” in their work, though.

 It’s a funny thing.
 How do you set out to “design a luxury car?”
 What’s fun is to look at Chinese designers’ ideas of “luxury,” or old Russian Volgas for your dose of “people not clear on the concept.”
 Same thing happens on occasion with American, German and Japanese products, though usually not so woeful.